-- In open surgery, the doctor will make a small incision in the lower belly through muscle and fat.
+- In open surgery, the surgeon will make a small incision in the lower belly through muscle and fat.

-- In laparoscopic surgery, the doctor will perform the procedure using a camera and small surgical tools through 3 or 4 small cuts in the belly.
+- In laparoscopic surgery, the surgeon will perform the procedure using a camera and small surgical tools through 3 or 4 small cuts in the belly.

 - Robotic surgery is similar to laparoscopic surgery, except that the instruments are held in place by a robot.
 The surgeon controls the robot.